Fairness vs. Risk in California Insurance Pricing

 Final Thoughts

-As Susman summed it up:
+As Susman summarized:

 “Being honest about it, realizing that maybe it’s not all bad — that’s the first step.
 It’s a little bit of balancing the scale.”